- Type of publication: Instruction Guide

 Additional Payments in Excess of Minimum Funding Requirements

-If payments greater than the sum of the minimum required special payments are made toward an unfunded liability or a solvency deficiency, these additional payments may be used to reduce the amount of a special payment in a subsequent plan year (consecutive or non-consecutive).
+If payments greater than the sum of the minimum required special payments are made in a plan year toward an unfunded liability or a solvency deficiency, these additional payments may be used to reduce the amount of a special payment in a subsequent plan year (consecutive or non-consecutive).

-To determine funding requirements, going concern and solvency assets at the valuation date should be reduced by the amount of the additional payments that will be applied to reduce special payments in respect of periods after the valuation date.
+To determine funding requirements, going concern and solvency assets should be reduced by the amount of the additional payments that will be applied to reduce special payments in respect of periods after the valuation date.
 The actuarial report should disclose the balance of unallocated additional payments and show how additional payments have been used since the last valuation to reduce required special payments.

 Other legislative provisions such as the use of letters of credit or solvency relief measures may impact funding requirements.
 OSFI expects the actuarial report to include sufficient details and explanations for the reader to be able to follow from one valuation to the next the impact of these provisions on special payments.
 As such, the actuarial report should provide a reconciliation of the amounts having an impact on the reduction of special payments since the last valuation.
 Also, the interaction of these amounts to the extent they affect special payments should be disclosed.